 - 1. Pay a registration fee. - 2.
-Furnish satisfactory evidence to the Registrar of having completed the 4th year of the PharmD program at the University of Manitoba, or having completed the preceding steps of the licensing requirements for international pharmacy graduates (IPGs) outlined on the Pharmacists from Outside of Canada webpage.
+Furnish satisfactory evidence to the Registrar of having completed the 4th year of the PharmD program at the University of Manitoba, completed a Canadian CCAPP-accredited pharmacy degree program, or having completed the preceding steps of the licensing requirements for international pharmacy graduates (IPGs) outlined on the Pharmacists from Outside of Canada webpage.